tuaris/zfsguru/dataset_copy.md

 zfs snapshot -r MyPool@copy
 ```

-Use the `send` and `receive` commands to make the copy
+Use the `send` and `receive` commands to make the copy.
+This copies EVERYTHING, including any snapshots.

 ```
 # Set a new mount location while we are at it
 zfs send -R MyPool/MyDataset@copy | zfs receive -o mountpoint=/mnt/dataset_copy DifferentPool/MyDataset
 ```

-Delete the snapshot
+Delete the snapshots

 ```
+# Snapshot at the source
 zfs destroy MyPool/Dataset@copy

+# Snapshot at the destination copy
+zfs desstroy DifferentPool/MyDataset@copy
 ```